NolanAmblard/Val-Discord-Bot/README.md

 # ValDiscordBot
 Repository for the Val Discord Bot.

-My contributions can be found in: Val-Discord-Bot/src/main/java/Commands/
+My contributions can be found at: Val-Discord-Bot/src/main/java/Commands/

 - - - -